 RMB equity products are a new type of investment product in Hong Kong.
 Regular trading or an active secondary market may not develop in these products.
 Therefore you may not be able to sell your investments in the RMB equity products on a timely basis, or you may have to sell them at a deep discount to their value in order to find a buyer.

-If you are a non-mainland PRC investor who holds a local currency other than RMB, you will be exposed to currency risk if you invest in RMB equity products.
+If you are a non-mainland China investor who holds a local currency other than RMB, you will be exposed to currency risk if you invest in RMB equity products.
 You will incur currency conversion costs, being the spread between buying and selling RMB, when you convert between your local currency and RMB during the purchase and sale of an RMB equity product.

 Moreover, RMB is a restricted currency and subject to foreign exchange controls.
-Although the PRC central government has relaxed the restrictions by allowing banks in Hong Kong to conduct some forms of RMB business, RMB is still not freely convertible in Hong Kong.
+Although the China government has relaxed the restrictions by allowing banks in Hong Kong to conduct some forms of RMB business, RMB is still not freely convertible in Hong Kong.
 You may not be able to convert RMB at your preferred time and/or in your preferred amount or at all, which may lead to investment losses.

 In general, RMB equity products are exposed to the usual kind of default risks that might be associated with equity products denominated in other currencies.